 - Help your child notice when someone is sharing.

 - Play games that involve turn-taking.

-- Explain sharing and talk about empathy and about how nice it is when someone shares with him, and how other kids like that as well.
+- Explain what is sharing, talk about empathy, about how nice it is when someone shares with him, and how other kids like that as well.